Lucrum/cv-application/README.md

 A basic CV application made with Vite + React!

-# usage
+# Usage

-To run, clone this repo and run `npm run dev` in the folder directory.
+To run, clone this repo and run `npm install` to install required dependencies, then `npm run dev` in the folder directory.
 Then, visit `localhost:5173` in your browser.